snuggery/snuggery/packages/journey/README.md

 ## Built-in trips

 - `mapImports` (import from `@snuggery/journey/trip/map-imports`) creates a trip to track changed exports, e.g. if an export of your package moved to another module or if an import was renamed
+- `updateWorkspace` (import from `@snuggery/journey/trip/update-workspace`) creates a trip to update the workspace configuration, with support for the Angular CLI's `angular.json`, Nx's `workspace.json`, as well as snuggery's own `snuggery.kdl`.
 - That's it for now, more to come?

 ## License